-2018: A Year in Review
+2018: A year in review

 It’s the end of the year, and I’ve been reflecting on what I accomplished this year and what I didn’t, as well as what I can do better next year.
-I’ve decided to write one of these because I really enjoy reading them from other people and it’s nice to catalogue things for posterity.
+I’ve decided to write one of these because I really enjoy reading them from other people and it’s nice to catalog things for posterity.

 Career